 If you guessed the heart you got it right!

 The most difficult part of a snake blood sample is finding the imperceptibly beating heart in the first place.!

 Since there is a tail amputation, and the blood supply is minimal due to the infection and necrosis, we did not need to use general anesthesia, and the procedure went final with local anesthetic.

 The amputation goes rapidly because there is minimal blood supply to the tip of the tail due to the infection.

-Before we begin the process of suturing the opening we make sure we have removed all of the infected tail and there is adequate blood supply to allow the skin edges to heal.
+Before we begin the process of suturing the opening our surgeon is making sure we have removed all of the infected tail and there is adequate blood supply to allow the skin edges to heal

 Our little friend is waking up from anesthesia.
 He feels lots better now that the infected tail is gone.

-This would have been an ideal surgery to perform with our laser.
+This would have been an ideal surgery to perform with our laser if the tail had not been so necrotic and lost its blood supply.
 Click here to learn more about laser surgery and to see pictures of its use.